 The LMPT recognizes that this is the proposed target reductions of 13,300 pounds per year is greater than the TMDL’s loading capacity estimate of 9,319 pounds.
 However, the LMPT has rigorous stream sampling data and lake concentration data, which suggests that the lake is nearly at its water quality criteria in terms of its phosphorus concentration—measured as 17.0 µg/L instead of the target of 15.0 µg/L.

-Therefore, the LMPT believes a 20% reduction in phosphorus loading to 13,300 pounds per year is a reasonable target that supports our water quality goals.
-10- to 20-year
+Therefore, the LMPT believes a 20% reduction in phosphorus loading to 13,300 pounds per year is a reasonable interim target that supports our water quality goals.
+Meeting the Upper-Fox Wolf TMDL phosphorus reduction targets will require achieving additional phosphorus load reductions over a 10- to 20-year time period.

+The criteria for meeting the TMDL reductions is described in greater detail below in section C.

 Estimating Phosphorus Loading Reductions from BMPs

 Best management practices (BMPs) are structures or practices that aim to intercept soil loss and the resultant phosphorus loading from nonpoint sources to downstream water bodies.
 Sediment erosion occurs in three types: sheet, rill, and gully erosion.
-BMPs can be “hard” practices—permanent, constructed facilities that need to be maintained such as sediment basins, terraces, retention ponds, streambank/shoreline protect or grassed waterways—or they can be “soft” practices—such as areas planted in buffer strips or cover crops to limit phosphorus loading.
+BMPs can be “hard” practices—permanent, constructed facilities that need to be maintained such as sediment basins, terraces, retention ponds, streambank/shoreline protect or grassed waterways—or they can be “soft” practices—such as areas planted in buffer strips or cover crops to limit phosphorus loading, primarily from cropland.

-Regardless of the BMP in place, quite often not all edge-of-field nutrients is transported todownstream.
-Some phosphorus —, naturally accumulates as legacy phosphorus between the BMP and the edge-of-field, and the edge-of-field and the downstream water body Therefore, soil and phosphorus loss at the edge-of-field is almost always greater than soil and phosphorus delivery to a nearby waterbody.
+Regardless of the BMP in place, not all edge-of-field sediment and phosphorus nutrients calculated by models can be transported to streams or other waterbodies.
+Some phosphorus remains in the field and can accumulate—either in field, at the field edge, or in areas between the field boundary and a downstream water body.
+The accumulated phosphorus is known as legacy phosphorus.
+Therefore, soil and phosphorus loss at the edge-of-field is almost always greater than soil and phosphorus delivery to a nearby waterbody.

 This Plan tracks phosphorus reductions based on estimated phosphorus captured by a BMP (see Figure 72).
 The method of tracking sediment and phosphorus reduction varies by the BMP installed, as outlined below.

 For all BMPs, it is necessary to estimate phosphorus capture/delivery from sediment capture/delivery.
 In the Big Green Lake watershed, actual data from the White Creek USGS station (2006-2012) confirmed that 1 ton of soil contains 1.5 pounds of phosphorus.
-This conversation factor is used for all BMPsPl.
+This conversation factor is used for all BMPs reduction estimates in this Plan.